Tekuor/mcp-calendar/README.md

 }
 ```

-Restart Claude — it should automatically detect and connect to your MCP server.
+Restart Claude, it should automatically detect and connect to your MCP server.

 ### Tech Stack